Bucket Access Restriction Based on a Resource Policy

 }

-In addition to the resource-based policies above, use the following identity-based policy for compatibility with more S3 client applications.
-Apply it preferably to a user group, or to individual users.
+In addition to the resource-based policies above, you can use the following identity-based policy for compatibility with more S3 client applications.
+Apply it preferably to a user group or individual users.

-Caution: Some S3 clients require being able to list all buckets and will fail without this policy.
-Given that, only use this policy if you want users to be able to see the names of other users' buckets.
+Some S3 clients require that all buckets can be listed, and the client will fail without this policy.
+Use this policy only if you want users to see the names of other users' buckets.

 {